cherrisimo/oekolopoly-rl/README.md

 conda install git
 ```

-4. Install pyglet for rendering functions in the environment:
+4. Install pyglet for the rendering functions in the environment and PyQt for the GUIs:

 ```shell
 pip install pyglet PyQt5